Filter Options

 Is it better to camp inside or just outside of the park?

-“It is usually recommended to camp inside Etosha NP.
+“It is usually recommended to camp inside Etosha National Park.
 The campsites are well equipped and each one has access to a floodlit waterhole.
 If you’re tired of driving around, you can enjoy watching wildlife from the camp, and the action doesn’t stop at night.
 You have a good chance of seeing nocturnal (active at night) animals coming to drink at these waterholes.
 Black rhino is a regular visitor too.
 Another advantage of staying inside the park is that you’ll be able to leave the camp at dawn, which is the best time to see predator action.
-Entering the park from outside is only permitted slightly later, and you’ll have to deal with entry fees before commencing your game drive.
+Entering the park from outside is only permitted slightly later, and you’ll have to deal with entry fees before starting your game drive.
 However, the park campsites are very popular and can be busy or even fully booked, especially during Namibian and South African school holidays.
 In that case, you can also stay in a campsite just outside the park.
-Even when you have the choice, you might consider staying outside the park as the campsites outside the park generally offer better facilities and service. ”
+Even when you have the choice, you might consider staying outside the park as the campsites there generally offer better facilities and service.”

 4